-This new legislation advances the work laid out in the PWR Act by centering on two of its core components: the Postsecondary and Career Expectations (PaCE) Framework and the College and Career Pathway Endorsements (CCPE).
-While both of these frameworks have already been adopted by districts across Illinois, HB3296 establishes new expectations for districts serving students in the relevant grades (6–12 for PaCE and 9–12 for CCPE) to either implement these frameworks locally or to opt-out after taking several factors into consideration.
+This new legislation advances the work laid out in the PWR Act by centering on two of its core components: the Postsecondary and Career Expectations (PaCE) and the College and Career Pathway Endorsements (CCPE) frameworks.
+While both frameworks have already been adopted by districts across Illinois, HB3296 establishes new expectations for districts serving students in the relevant grades (6–12 for PaCE and 9–12 for CCPE) to either implement these frameworks locally or to opt-out after taking several factors into consideration.

 What are the PaCE and the CCPE frameworks?